jeffreycwitt/pl339/docs/11-hypertext-1.md

 {:rquestion}
 Similarly, why the might the inability to think of the text as a container for a series of smaller text chunks have prevented collaboration and slowed the process?

-Wikipedia was then invented "on the side", original intended to be "quick" (Wiki being the Hawaiian word for "quick") entries that could help speed up the progress of Nupedia.
+Wikipedia was then invented "on the side", originally intended to be "quick" (Wiki being the Hawaiian word for "quick") entries that could help speed up the progress of Nupedia.
 But why was it so quick?
 How did the idea of "text chunks" connected via hyperlink and the "death of the author" contribute to this quickness?

 Because individual contributions could be linked together, anyone could contribute any amount.
 Authorship became collaborative, effectively destroying the associations of power, authority, and prestige that are normally associated with the "author".